Princes Wharf, Hobart: Development 1935–1982

 A complete rebuild of the wharf took place between 1936 and 1939 to form the current structure.
 In 1935, the Hobart Marine Board agreed to an investigation of the condition of Princes Wharf.
 Mr. Herman K Hutchinson was the engineer to oversee the reconstruction of Princes Wharf.
 After much discussion and research, Mr. Hutchinson recommended the Princes Wharf be rebuilt in concrete.
 This was a courageous and farsighted decision at the time ‘concrete was not a well understood readily accepted material for wharf construction in Australia.’
 At a conference in Melbourne in 1928, Professor Chapman discussed the increasing importance of concrete in the building trade.
 The strength of the concrete depended not only upon the proportions of the mix of cement, sand, stone and water but also upon the temperature and its age.
 In Tasmania, Goliath Cement at Railton used a quality limestone lode which seems to be the key to the quality of the cement produced.

 In 1939, Princes Wharf was put to tender to build a replacement wharf and a shed measuring 450 ft by 90 ft.
 The tender was won by Claude Cooper and Sons, Builders and contractors.
 Even though Claude Cooper was not the lowest cost tender, he won the contract because he would build it in four months less time than the other tenderers.
 Cooper knew his tender would be accepted as he could build the wharf and shed between fruit seasons and not interrupt the shipping of fruit to parts of Australia and overseas.

 In the Hobart Mercury in 1941, the Marine Board stated that they doubted there was a better shed in Australia.

+Shed No 2 appears to pre-date the 1939 re-development, since it is visible as complete in a 1940 photograph of the same..

+In 1953, a third shed was added, The No. 3 Shed, described as "a general cargo shed on Princes Wharf 3.
+It was used for storing goods and materials - such as grain from the nearby grain silos - coming and going from the Port of Hobart."